 Many natural treatments include banana leaf body wrap treatments in their program.
 After a body massage with warm oil and applying body packs the whole body is covered with banana leaf to keep the body warm, this is said to remove the toxins from the body and is said to be very relaxing.

 We apply banana leaf as a bandage for treating burns, as it helps to heal it faster.
 This treatment is still carried out today in many villages.
-Small burns that is caused due to fire, hot vapor & hot water can all be cured very fast, if we tie banana leaf around it.
+Small burns that are caused due to fire, hot vapor & hot water can all be cured very fast if we tie banana leaf around it.

-This is the home remedy that my aunt uses with great success for sprains: Take the dried leaves of banana and burn it, now collect the ash and mix it with little slaked lime and palm jaggery (karupatti in Tamil).
-When you mix, it will form a thick paste, now apply this paste over the affected area, it immediately dries up into a thick coat.
+This is the home remedy that my aunt uses with great success for sprains: Take the dried leaves of banana and burn it, now collect the ash and mix it with little-slaked lime and palm jaggery (karupatti in Tamil).
+When you mix, it will form a thick paste, now apply this paste to the affected area, it immediately dries up into a thick coat.

-My aunt said that usually the person will feel better very soon.
-The slaked lime that we use is called Sunambu in Tamil, Chuna in Hindi and Pickling lime in English.
+My aunt said that usually, the person will feel better very soon.
+The slaked lime that we use is called Sunambu in Tamil, China in Hindi and Pickling lime in English.

 10 Ways To Cook With Banana Leaves